 How to Select All of the Cells in an Excel 2010 Spreadsheet

-When you need to make changes that affect multiple cells in Excel, the best way to do so is typically to use your mouse to select all of the cells that you want to modify.
+.
 But if you need to make a change that affects every cell in your spreadsheet, that is not always the fastest way to select all of the cells.
 This is especially true when you are working with very large spreadsheets.

 But there is a helpful button on an Excel spreadsheet that can help you to select all of the cells in your worksheet very quickly.
-Out short tutorial below will show you where to find this button.
+Our short tutorial below will show you where to find this button.

 How to Select All in Excel – Quickly Select All Cells in Excel 2010